HymiR/vim-hymir/README.md

 2. Map the vimrc if you need it: ln -s ~/.vim/vimrc ~/.vimrc

+3. Fetch the submodules:
+	cd ~/.vim
+	git submodule update --init --recursive

+4. Updating the whole crap:
+	cd ~/vim
+	git pull

-3. Customise at will and enjoy ;-)
+5. Customise at will and enjoy ;-)